 Everything You Need to Know About B2B Mid-Funnel Content

 When you tell your friends about the sandwich you just inhaled from Lenny’s, you might describe the bread.
 You might even describe the fixings that enhanced your experience.
 Yet what defines the quality and character of your meal is not the carbohydrates that hold it together or the sauces that dress its sides.
-The sandwich derives its name, flavor, and reputation by its middle section: the meat.1
+The sandwich derives its name, flavor, and reputation by its middle section: the meat.
+Or its comparable vegetarian-friendly alternative—shout-out to tofu burgers.

 The middle portion of the buyer’s journey is equally as important in defining a brand’s longevity and the success of its content marketing strategy, but many content marketers either devalue this middle process or fail to invest in its maturation.

-Only 6 percent of B2B marketers, however, rate their content marketing strategy as “highly effective,” according to the Content Marketing Institute’s 2016 B2B content marketing report.
+Only 40 percent of B2B marketers, however, rate their content marketing as “mature or sophisticated,” according to the Content Marketing Institute’s 2022 B2B content marketing report.
 This should alert us to a break in the path between content creation and conversion.
 While leads pour in with successful top-funnel campaigns, return on that investment is falling short.

 To echo the great words of Joseph Tribbiani, “You’re wasting good pastrami!“—and dropping the meat.